 When Wade stumbles upon the first clue, he finds himself hunted by players willing to kill to take this ultimate prize.
 The race is on, and if Wade’s going to survive, he’ll have to win.

-There are so many references to the 80’s TV shows, 80’s movies, 80’s video games, and 80’s culture.
+There are so many references to 80’s TV shows, 80’s movies, 80’s video games, and 80’s pop culture.
 You don’t really need to know everything about the 80’s to follow what’s going on, but it’s more fun if you know a few things.
-The 80’s were an interesting time.
-As to quote the hit TV show ‘The Goldbergs’, “It was the age of E.T., Mr. T, and MTV.
-Back then the world was still small.
+The 80s were an exciting time.
+Quoting the hit TV show ‘The Goldbergs,’ “It was the age of E.T., Mr. T, and MTV.
+Back then, the world was still small.
 There were no cellphones, or Internet, or Twitter.’
 It just seemed like a simpler time.

 The scary part about this story is that this future is very possible.
-It’s only 2017 and we already have virtual reality headsets.
-The thing is technology is getting more and more advanced every year but world is getting worse and worse.
-We are becoming a race that relies too much on technology and I am ashamed to say I’m one of them.
+It’s only 2017, and we already have virtual reality headsets.
+Technology is getting more and more advanced every year, but the world is getting worse and worse.
+We are becoming a race that relies too much on technology, and I am ashamed to say I am one of them.

-The OASIS seems like a cool place in theory, kind of like how motorcycles seem like a cool idea in theory.
-By this I mean the stuff in the OASIS is amazing; whole planets based on classic movies, a pretty decent public-school system, and nonstop fun.
+The OASIS seems like a cool place, in theory, kind of like how motorcycles seem like a cool idea in theory.
+By this, I mean the stuff in the OASIS is amazing; whole planets based on classic movies, a pretty decent public-school system, and nonstop fun.
 But it’s not real.
-No matter how much added technology you use to make it feel real, it’s still just bright color and code that doesn’t really exist.
-I don’t really like reality to begin with but I get a headache if I stare at my computer screen too long.
+No matter how much added-on technology you use to make it feel real, it’s still just bright color and code that doesn’t really exist.
+I don’t really like reality, to begin with, but I get a headache if I stare at my computer screen too long.
 I don’t think I’d be able to handle ‘living’ in a virtual world.

-This book does a great job of summing up what the human race would be like at it worst.
+This book does a great job of summing up what the human race would be like at its worst.
 I’ll let you read the book and figure out what I mean by that.
-All I can say is I fear for the human race and hope there will be a few humans in the future that can help save the earth from ourselves.
+I will say that I fear for the human race and hope there will be a few people in the future that can help save the Earth from ourselves.

-I read this book because I found out that it’s going to be made into a movie, directed by Steven Spielberg.
-Which is extra cool because he’s mentioned in the book, along with every other movie made in the 1980’s.
+I read this book because I found out that it’s going to be made into a movie directed by Steven Spielberg.
+Which is awesome because he’s mentioned in the book, along with every other film made in the 1980s.
 The film is scheduled to be released on March 30, 2018.
 I have no idea how they’re going to fit so much into one movie.